Amazon Oil Spill In Ecuador Was 6,300 Barrels - UrduPoint

 Amazon Oil Spill In Ecuador Was 6,300 Barrels

-The firm OCP said it had "collected and reinjected 5,300 barrels of crude into the system" since the accident on Friday when a boulder fell on the pipeline in a mountainous region.
+The firm OCP said it had "collected and reinjected 5,300 barrels of crude into the system" since the accident on Friday when heavy rains caused a boulder to fall on the pipeline in a mountainous region.

 OCP said the recovered oil amounted to 84 percent of the total that leaked, which would mean around 6,300 barrels.